ropensci/drake/README.md

 ## Blinded and unbiased independent replication

 At this point, with even more evidence and even more confidence, you can take the time to independently replicate the original code base if necessary.
-And since you only needed `make()` up until now, you did not need to peek at any revealing pieces of the author's code.You can stay blinded and unbiased as you reimplement the original author's methodology.
+So far, you only needed to know about `make()`, so there was no need to peek at any revealing pieces of the author's code.
+You can stay blinded and unbiased as you reimplement the original author's methodology.

 # Aggressively scale up.